harshitsingh20/QuickSearch/README.md

 Technology Used

-HTML, CSS, JavaScript, Reactjs, MaterialUI and Firebase.
+HTML, CSS, JavaScript, Reactjs, MaterialUI and Firebase..